Movatterモバイル変換

 Motorcycle classification by color strip and position

-Motorcycle registration plates released since 2020 features color-coded strips to indicate the region where they are registered, in addition to the registration area prefixes.[7]
+Motorcycle registration plates released since 2020 feature color-coded strips indicating the region of registration, in addition to the registration area prefix.[7]

 Strip colorStrip positionRegionImage